Introduction

 Children attending residential placements

-Children who attend a residential school that has been named in their EHCP as their nearest suitable school will be entitled to travel assistance to take them to and from school as follows:
+Children who attend a residential school that has been named in their EHCP as their nearest suitable school will be eligible for travel assistance to take them to and from school as follows:

 Passenger assistants